 - Elections are conducted using an electronic form send to each members’ preferred email address.

-- All candidates shall provide and approve a suitable photograph, a brief biography and a personal statement.
+- All candidates shall provide and approve a suitable photograph, a brief written biography and personal statement and a short video introducing their candidacy for which guidelines are available at the Office.
 The personal statement shall conform to the professional and ethical standards expressed in the By-Laws and shall avoid personal criticism of other candidates to the satisfaction of the Secretary-Treasurer.

 - Candidates shall be listed in alphabetical order by surname, grouped by the office for which they stand.

 - Candidates shall be identified as "nominated by the Board" or "nominated by petition".
 However, the Board shall not make explicit voting recommendations.

 - Where a single candidate is standing for office, the ballot shall provide the choice to vote for or against that candidate and abstain.

 - Where multiple candidates are standing for the same office, the ballot form shall offer the choice to vote only for one candidate and abstain, with no option to vote against any candidate.

 - The candidate receiving most votes is elected and in an uncontested election a majority of votes is required.
 Abstentions are not counted.

 - EAGE membership is open to all who actively profess an interest in the geoscientific or related engineering disciplines, who share the objectives of the Association and who subscribe to the Association's professional and ethical standards.

 - Applications for membership can be made on-line at the EAGE website, or by completing an application form, or by registering at certain EAGE-operated events, accompanied by the appropriate subscription fee.